 Wash the roof clean with GacoWash and water, then let dry.
 Dry time will depend on the weather, but it’s important to let it dry fully—if the roof substrate isn’t completely dry, blistering could occur after GacoRoof is applied.

 Note: If you're working with an asphalt roof, we do not recommend washing it with GacoWash and water.
 Instead, we suggest just blowing off, sweeping, or power-sweeping asphalt roofs.

 Step 2: Prime Roof

-Next, determine whether or not your roof has poor or good adhesion by using the GacoRoof Adhesion Test Kit.
+Next, determine whether or not your roof has poor or good adhesion by using an adhesion test kit.
 If the test shows poor adhesion, use GacoFlex E5320 Primer for optimal adhesion.
 If it shows good adhesion, there’s no need to use a primer, but if there’s any doubt, go for it anyway—it can’t hurt.

 Step 3: Prepare Roof Areas That Need Help